morteza/SemanticFramework/README.md

 Semantic Framework extends SWRL and OWL, implementing proof of concept for Semantic-View software pattern.
 Comparing to MVC, SV provides models and logics behind an application via modern semantic web solutions (OWL, SWRL, and SPARQL).

+**The goal of _Semantic Framework_ is to develop a complete web application in a single OWL ontology file.**

 [ ] TODO: Describe the pattern (snippets from the draft proposal).

 ## License